 While no level of financial compensation can make up for the loss of a loved one, it is a form of justice.
 Pursuing a wrongful death claim in Chicago can be helpful to the future lives of those left behind.

-Chicago wrongful death lawyer
+Our Chicago wrongful death firm gets results

 The Illinois Wrongful Death Act defines wrongful death as a death caused by a wrongful act or neglect.